 Gem Type - Demantoid Garnet - Andradite -Top Gem On Global Market

 Offers Will Be Considered Via Email.
-Published Sale Prices Are Valid On This Page, If Any and Coupons May Be Used On Sale Price Until January 2nd 2021 up to an additional 15% OFF.
+Published Sale Prices Are Valid On This Page, NO COUPONS IF ON SALE.
+If not reduced you may use coupons up to 15% or present emailed offer.

 Weight -4.50 carats

-Shape -Round Brilliant, cut by the Russian cutter most trusted with these world class, large, high-quality demantoid garnets that dazzled Louis Comfort Tiffany when the Russian Czars Royal Collection was sold in the early 1900's after the tragic demise of the Czar, his wife and children, by Tiffany & Company in New York.
+Shape -Round Brilliant, cut by a top Russian cutter entrusted with these world class, large, high-quality demantoid garnets that dazzled Louis Comfort Tiffany when the Russian Czars Royal Collection was sold in the early 1900's after the tragic demise of the Czar, his wife and children, by Tiffany & Company in New York.
 A great scandal occurred when J.P.
 Morgan purchased gems which had already been catalogued before the auction.
 Tiffany's auction remains one of the most historic jewel auctions ever held and it created a high demand for Demantoid Garnet among the royals and wealthy worldwide.

 Pieces produced in the 1800's Edwardian, Art Nouveau and Art Deco period still command formidable prices at auction and still in high style thanks to the mining efforts of Louis Comfort Tiffany.
 These gems were unavailable due to economic and political reasons for about 50 years in the mid 1900's but in the last few months this mine has produced several remarkable gems like this along one along with a historic size gem of 16+ carats which exceeded the size of the demantoid garnet exhibited in the Smithsonian currently.
 It sold to a private buyer for an astronomical amount.